linzhangUCA/3421tpl-wall_bouncer/README.md

 Move the robot in a walled cell for 1 minute without hitting the wall.

 #### Reference Maneuver Strategy
-The "Forward And Turn" policy as described below should be good enough.
-You can also propose your own control policy and realize it.
+You can use the "Forward And Turn" strategy as described below as your robot's maneuvering strategy.
+You can also propose your own strategy and realize it.
   1. Move forward if the robot is "far" from a wall (distance to wall > 0.4 m).
   2. Turn to a different direction if the robot is about to hit a wall (distance to wall <= 0.4 m).
   3. Repeat i and ii.